Open source software (OSS) is crowd-sourced

-As a result it has benefits - cost, flexibility, freedom, security, and accountability - that are unsurpassed by propriety software solutions.
+As a result it has benefits - cost, flexibility, freedom, security, and accountability - that are unsurpassed by proprietary software solutions.
 OSS also has long-term viability and is always on the cutting-edge of technology.
 It's created and supported by a worldwide community of organizations and individual developers, many of whom also live by open source values like collaboration and volunteerism.

 The vast majority of OSS is freely distributed.
 But OSS is said to be “free as in kittens” and not “free as in beer” - it requires maintenance, configuration, and ongoing support.

 The trade-off is flexibility and freedom.
 Unlike closed proprietary software, OSS can be altered and extended by any developer familiar with the source code.
 This grants organizations freedom from “vendor lock-in” and assures long-term viability.
 A widely adopted OSS project is often supported by hundreds of capable development shops that can always be called upon long into the future.